Sootpaws/progressive-image-format/README.md

 - Procedure:
     - Install all dependencies
     - Run `make images` to generate PSI and SIF encodings of each image
-    - Serve the contents of this repository of HTTP and open `demo.html` in a web browser
+    - Serve the contents of this repository over HTTP and open `demo.html` in a web browser
 - Using `psitool.py`:
     - Usage: `python3 psitool.py <image path>`